 Continue on through the forest and after a downward winding section reaching Naghi Road, turn left at the Forest Drive sign.
 The next junction is with Maxwells Road and Mines Road where a small sign points left to Mallacoota Lookout.
-This is only $2\frac{1}{2}$ km along and is worth the view, so turn at Mines Road and take care not to miss the hidden sign indicating the left turn into the lookout.
-Return the $2\frac{1}{2}$ km and continue along Maxwells Road.
+This is only 21⁄2 km along and is worth the view, so turn at Mines Road and take care not to miss the hidden sign indicating the left turn into the lookout.
+Return the 21⁄2 km and continue along Maxwells Road.

-90. Maxwells Nature Reserve.
+91. Maxwells Nature Reserve.
 There is a parking area above Maxwells Rainforest Walk with picnic tables and toilets.
-The walk is steep but beautiful, more especially after rain, and will take about 40 minutes through ferns, Lilly Pilly and Pinkwood trees; however it could be slippery with the occasional fallen tree.
+The walk is steep but beautiful, more especially after rain, and will take about 40 minutes through ferns, Lilly Pilly and Pinkwood trees; but it could be slippery with the occasional fallen tree.
 Superb Lyrebird, Eastern Yellow Robin, King Parrot, Rose Robin, Pilotbird, Large-billed Scrubwren.
 P. T. C.